mcuringa/think-js/conditionals.md

 Conditional Exercises
 ---------------------

 1. Assume the days of the week are numbered 0,1,2,3,4,5,6 from Sunday to Saturday.
    Write a function which is given the day number, and it returns the day name (a string).

 2. You go on a wonderful vacation leaving on day number 3 (a Wednesday).
-You return home after 137 sleeps.
+You return home after 22 nights sleep.
+What day of the week is it?
 Write a general version of the program which asks for the starting day number, and the length of your stay, and it will tell you the name of day of the week you will return on.
 You might want to use the ``%`` mod operator.
 You can compose this function from the one you wrote in exercise 1.

 3. Give the logical opposites of these conditions
     a. ``a > b``